 - Contact us

-⚠ Graph Buddy is an experimental project and currently only supports:
+Graph Buddy is still under development and currently only supports:

-- Scala language - via scalac compiler plugin (70% completed)
+- Scala - via our scalac compiler plugin

 For sbt you can use sbt plugin.
 Just create plugin file